silentDoc/StringCalculatorKata/Readme.md

     int Add(string numbers)
     ```
     The method can take up to two numbers, separated by commas, and will return their sum.
-    for example “” or “1” or “1,2” as inputs.  (for an empty string it will return 0)
+    for example â€œâ€ or â€œ1â€ or â€œ1,2â€ as inputs.  (for an empty string it will return 0)

     Hints:
      - Start with the simplest test case of an empty string and move to one and two numbers